|

 A clear example of such manipulation are the banking scandals of the 1980's.
 Under this scheme, the government implemented a deregulation plan which permitted banking institutions to offer unreasonably high interest rates to investors.
 These investors were overwhelmingly wealthy interests who purchased "brokered accounts" under the $100,000 federal insurance limit.
 The agency responsible for monitoring the investments of these institutions, the Federal Deposit Regulatory Commission, was understaffed and there was political interference with their activities.
 When numerous institutions failed, the government "bailed out" the many wealthy depositors.
 The total cost of the bailout according to a recent Federal Reserve report was $153 billion.
 The net result is a shift of this money from ordinary taxpayers to wealthy investors.

+How does economic inequality in the United States compare to other countries?
 Among countries with modern economies, the United States is the clear leader in income inequality under the gini measure.
-Moreover, these other countries are not matching the U.S. trend toward increased inequality.
+But recently the overall trend in almost all OECD countries is toward greater income inequality.
 Income inequality in the U.S. is more comparable to the third world.
-(Click to see map) The former eastern bloc countries have all had rises in the level of income inequality but the trend is far more pronounced in Russia than in other eastern European countries.
-The percentage of wealth held by the top 10% is significantly higher in the U.S. than in most other developed countries.
+(Click to see map) The percentage of wealth held by the top 10% is significantly higher in the U.S. than in most other developed countries.
 Interestingly, income inequality does not completely correspond with the density of union membership.
 The percentage of union workers in other countries varies significantly from country to country yet in countries like France, where there is low union membership, there is a relatively low level of income inequality.
-With some exceptions, a common characteristic of countries where there is a low level of income inequality is a high marginal personal income tax rate for wealthy households.
+Like the U.S., most other industrialized countries have reduced their previously high marginal tax rates in the past three decades.
+Still, a common characteristic of countries where there is a low level of income inequality is a comparatively high marginal personal income tax rate for wealthy households.

 Are wealthy individuals contributing more to charity as a result of their increased wealth?

-Although the dollar amount of charitable contributions as risen, the total amount of philanthropy as a percentage of the GDP has actually decreased since the 1960's.
+Although the dollar amount of charitable contributions as risen, when compared to the GDP, Americans are giving less today than they did in 1970.
 Moreover, only a relatively small percentage of philanthropy is devoted to organizations which provide services which primarily benefit the poor individuals who have been most affected by income inequality.
 Of the religious contributions, for example, the bulk of the funds are used for facilities, operating costs and clergy salaries.

 How do Democrats and Republicans vote on issues pertaining to economic inequality?

 Economic policy issues affecting the distribution of wealth probably constitute the greatest philosophical difference between the two major political parties.
 Republicans overwhelmingly support tax proposals which reduce the marginal tax rates on wealthy Americans and oppose tax initiatives which would raise such limits.
-Republicans also overwhelmingly support full repeal of the estate tax and resist legislation which would increase the minimum wage levels.
+Republicans also overwhelmingly support full repeal of the estate tax.
+Republicans stiffly resist most efforts to raise the minimum wage.
+Even the compromise leglislation which raised the minimum wage to $7.25 in 1979 received significant republican opposition.
 The major justification advanced by Republicans in support of their economic agenda is that policies which reward wealthy Americans are beneficial for the economy as a whole in that they encourage investment and foster job growth.
 On the other hand, Democrats who receive all but a very small amount of organized labor contributions support economic policies which primarily benefit wage earners.

 |